Ayushburman/Introduction-to-Psychology/PsychologyResearch@havard.md

-**Paper Title:** *Domain Specific Effects of Stereotypes on Performance* (Margaret Shih, Todd L. Pittinsky, Amy Trahan, Ha
+**Paper Title:** *Domain Specific Effects of Stereotypes on Performance* (Margaret Shih, Todd L. Pittinsky, Amy Trahan,
 ---

 # Step 1: What is this research paper about?